lintje/lintje/doc/rules.md

 All the rules Lintje follows are documented on this page.
-The heading name matches the rule name, and can be used to [ignore specific rules per commit](../README.md#ignoring-rules-per-commit)
+The heading name matches the rule name, and can be used to [ignore specific rules per commit](../README.md#ignoring-rules-per-commit).

-_Lintje is primarily focussed on supporting the English language, other languages may not be compatible with every rule._
+_Lintje is primarily focussed on supporting the English language, other languages may not be compatible with every rule currently.
+Please [create an issue](https://github.com/tombruijn/lintje/issues) if you run into any problems._

 ## What type of rules is Lintje configured for?